idra-lab/idra-lab.github.io/content/research/medical/index.md

 ## Overview

-The medical robotics research is at the forefront of integrating advanced robotics with medical applications.
+The medical and assitive robotics research is at the forefront of integrating advanced robotics with medical applications.
 We focus on two primary areas: **teleoperated robotic ultrasound examinations** and **autonomous robotic palpation for cancer detection**.
 Our goal is to enhance the precision, safety, and efficiency of medical procedures through cutting-edge robotic technologies.

 ### Teleoperated Robotic Ultrasound Examinations